 The Council collects and analyses death and injury incident reports by the police.
 “Accident cluster sites” in Stokes Croft, Park Street and Church Road as well as notorious roads like Gloucester Road are all included for consideration for faster speed limits.
 The evidence shows slower speeds lead to fewer deaths and fewer and less severe injuries.
 Faster road traffic speeds will make these roads even more dangerous.

-For each ward you will be asked for your view on changing speed limits and why, along with a list of prompts.
+For each ward you will be asked for your view on changing speed limits on selected roads, with a list of prompts for why.
+This graphic suggests the important ones for cycling.
 If you think the increased dangers to schoolchildren and other vulnerable road users is important, you’ll need to write this under “other” reasons as it’s not something the consultation has taken on board.